 An IRA to IRA transfer is the recommended method.
 Funds flow from your account at the former IRA trustee to your account at the new IRA trustee without touching you (the IRA owner):

 Q. How often can an IRA be transferred?

 A. An IRA to IRA Transfer is not a taxable event.
-There are no income tax penalties.
+As a result, there are no income tax penalties.
 IRA Club will assist you with the transfer.

 IRA to IRA Rollover

 Funds flow from the former IRA Trustee to the owner of the IRA.
 The owner of the IRA deposits the funds in their personal checking account.
 After that, the owner of the IRA writes a check to the new IRA trustee.

 Q. How often can IRA funds be rolled-over?

-A. IRA rollovers can be done only once in a 12-month period.
-Running 12 months not calendar year.
+A. IRA rollovers can be done once in a 12-month period (not calendar year).

 Q. Is each IRA account counted separately?

 A. Each IRA account is not counted separately.
 However, the 12-month restriction applies to the individual.
-If you have several accounts, you are permitted only one rollover per 12 months (not one rollover per account).
+If you have several accounts, you are permitted only one rollover per 12 months, not one rollover per account.

 Q. What happens if I make a second rollover in 12 months?

-A. If you make a second rollover in 12 months, it will be treated as an IRA distribution and will be a taxable event.
+A. If you make a second rollover in 12 months, it will be treated as an IRA distribution and will be considered a taxable event.

 Reference: Internal Revenue Code Section 408(d)(3)(B)